Contemporary European law: Historical and legal context in early 19th-century Europe

 At the end of the 18th century, Europe still operated under the system of ius commune, a body of medieval law rooted in Roman law as transmitted through Justinian's Corpus Juris Civilis.
 Throughout the modern era, this system was accompanied by a multitude of other legal sources, including commentaries, collections of consilia, treatises, legal opinions, and compendia, alongside royal legislation.
-The cumulative effect of these disparate sources resulted in a substantial unpredictability in judicial decisions, contributing to frequent injustices and inequalities within the so-called Ancien Régime—a world still divided by class and governed by absolute monarchs.
+The cumulative effect of these disparate sources resulted in a substantial unpredictability in judicial decisions, contributing to frequent injustices and inequalities within the Ancien Régime—a world still divided by class and governed by absolute monarchs.
 By the 18th century, many thinkers—particularly the Enlightenment philosophers—had highlighted the flaws in this system, proposing reforms that some rulers, in a spirit of enlightened absolutism, attempted to implement.
 However, the French Revolution outbreak in 1789 marked a definitive break with the past, bringing about sweeping reforms to France's legal order.
 These reforms, though later adapted to local contexts, eventually spread across continental Europe, marking the beginning of contemporary legal history.

-The early 19th century: the beginning of codifications
+Early 19th century: the beginning of codifications

 The legal uncertainty prevailing in early 19th-century Europe prompted some states to embrace codification—the drafting of a comprehensive legal code that would gather and systematize all the rules governing a specific branch of law while rejecting supplementation by external sources.
 The pioneer of this legal transformation was the civil code commissioned by Napoleon Bonaparte, which stemmed directly from the French Revolution (1789–1799).